albertomercurio/Obsidian-Bibliography-Template/README.md

   - `bibliographyDatabase.ts` implements the IndexedDB via the `Dexie` library.
 It defines the structure of the database and provides methods to load and save the bibliography data to the filesystem.

   - `entry.ts` defines the structure of a bibliography entry and provides a history of changes to its structure to allow for database migrations.

+- `views/` contains all the code related to the user interface of the plugin.

+  - `BibliographyListView.ts` contains the code for displaying the list of bibliography entries in the editor area.
+Currently, it only displays a list of numbers, but it will be extended to show the actual entries.